WE-are-FPV/JeNo-3-3.5/README.md

 ## Changelog

+> [!TIP]
-`Compatibility is consistently maintained between each version: if your frame was a v1, the parts from v1.2 will be compatible.
+> Compatibility is consistently maintained between each version: if your frame was a v1, the parts from v1.2 will be compatible.
 The same applies to TPU accessories.
-That's why we don't keep the history of previous versions.`
+That's why we don't keep the history of previous versions.

 * **28/04/2023 :** Version 1.0